tzivia-rot/toga-leet-code/README.md

   > [!NOTE]
-  > that the base name of the function must be action and contain contiguous blank brackets for applying the function value in its place
+  > That the base name of the function must be action and contain contiguous blank brackets for applying the function value in its place

  - delete, update
        you no need sent params
  - check exercise

-  you need choose hew languge you went to write the function
+  You need choose hew languge you went to write the function

   and write **anly** content the function

->For example for the previous example
+>**For example for the previous example**

          return input1;

-you get if this work or not
+You get if this work or not
 - finally, you can choose if you went to continue or not

-  good luck :)
+  Good luck :)
   Thank you for the challenge!